 www.alexpantonfoundation.ky

-The APF is a not-for-profit organisation that aims to improve the mental health of children and adolescents in the Cayman Islands through advocacy, awareness and support.
-Throughout the year they host various support groups, educational programmes, and events.
+The APF is a not-for-profit organisation that aims to improve the mental health of children and adolescents in the Cayman Islands through advocacy, awareness and support, with a particular focus on anxiety and depression.
+Throughout the year, it hosts various support groups, educational and community outreach programmes, an annual youth mental health symposium and provides financial aid for people aged 30 years and younger to receive mental health treatment and services.

 Alzheimer’s & Dementia Association of the Cayman Islands (ADACI)